pnplusplus/OSDMenu/README.md

-# OSDSYS Menu Launcher
+# OSDMenu

-This is an attempt at porting Free McBoot 1.8 OSDSYS patches to modern PS2SDK.
+Free McBoot 1.8 OSDSYS patches ported to modern PS2SDK with some useful additions.

-Tested on SCPH-39004 and SCPH-70000.
+Tested on SCPH-39000, SCPH-70000 and SCPH-77000.
 Will not work on "protokernel" systems (SCPH-10000, SCPH-15000) and possibly SCPH-18000 and SCPH-50009.

 ## Usage